Library: Policy

 (C) The stars review panel makes a determination affirming or reversing the CCS decision at the administrative review.
 Time constraints or the complexity of issues may require the panel to take a matter under advisement.
 The determination decision is completed within 10-calendar days from the panel review date.

-(6) The owner and director or primary caregiver, when applicable, may reapply for a higher star certification level when criteria are met.
-When the star certification level is reduced due to serious non-compliance with Licensing requirements, the program is not approved for a higher star certification level for six months after receiving the reduction letter, sent by certified mail.
+(8) The owner and director or primary caregiver may reapply for a higher star certification level when criteria are met, and higher star level certification processes, per (d) of this Section, are not required for reapplication.
+However, when the star certification level is reduced due to serious non-compliance with Licensing requirements, serious incidents, or serious substantiated complaints, the program is not approved for a higher star certification level for six months after receiving the reduction letter, sent by certified mail.

-(j) Change in ownership.
+(n) Change in ownership.
 When there is a change in program ownership or form of business entity, the case is closed and the star certification level is removed, unless otherwise determined, per OAC 340:110-1-9.
-For approval as a higher star certification level, the new owner and director or primary caregiver, when applicable, completes and submits the appropriate star certification request, meeting all the criteria applicable to the requested star certification level.
+For approval of request for star certification level, the new owner and director or primary caregiver completes and submits the appropriate online request for star certification and required documentation.
+Changes of ownership are exempt from star certification request processes, per (d) of this Section, and may be approved for any star level certification when meeting required star criteria for the requested level.

-(1) Licensing staff conducts a full-star criteria review within five-OKDHS business days:
+(1) Designated CCS staff conducts a full-star criteria review within five-OKDHS business days:

 (A) verifying all applicable criteria are met; and

-(B) obtaining the appropriate request for star certification completed by the prospective owner and director or primary caregiver, when applicable. • 19 & 20
+(B) obtaining the appropriate online request for star certification and required documentation completed by the prospective owner and director or primary caregiver. • 17 & 18

-(2) The stars outreach specialist reviews the request for star certification completed by the prospective owner and verifies star level certification criteria are met, per (d) of this Section.
+(2) The stars outreach specialist reviews the online request for star certification and required documentation completed by the prospective owner and verifies star level certification criteria are met, per (e) through (g) of this Section.

 (3) Transitional change of ownership procedures are followed, per OAC 340:110-1-9.

-(4) Periodic and ongoing criteria reviews are conducted and maintained, per (f) of this Section.
+(4) Periodic and ongoing criteria reviews are conducted and maintained, per (i) of this Section.

 (5) All star certification criteria reviews and correspondence are provided to both the current and prospective owners.

-(6) Change of ownership procedures are followed, per (i) of this Section by the end of 90-calendar days, when applicable.
+(6) Change of ownership procedures are followed, per (n) of this Section by the end of 90-calendar days.

 (7) When programs notify Licensing that transitional change of ownership is no longer proceeding, Licensing staff verifies program operation status and consults with the supervisor for appropriate action.

-(l) Inactive status.
-When a program is determined inactive, per OAC 340:110-1-9, all applicable star certification criteria is reviewed prior to resuming care. • 21
+(p) Inactive status.
+When a program is determined inactive, per OAC 340:110-1-9, all applicable star certification criteria is reviewed prior to resuming care. • 19

-(m) Address change.
-When the program's address changes, Licensing staff completes the appropriate star certification review, verifying compliance with criteria at the new address.
-Licensing staff determines when a partial- or full-star certification review is conducted.
+(q) Address change.
+When the program's address changes, designated CCS staff completes a full star certification review, verifying compliance with criteria at the new address.

 INSTRUCTIONS TO STAFF 340:110-1-8.3